-About an hour drive north of Downtown, travelers will find the charming town of Atchison, Kan., home to what is considered by many to be the most haunted house in the Sunflower State.
+The charming town of Atchison, Kan., which lies about an hour north of Downtown KC, is home to what is considered by many to be the most haunted house in the Sunflower State.
 The residence was once occupied by a doctor and his family, with the physician operating his entire practice on the bottom floor of the house, from examination room to operation table.
 The house’s most famous patient, however, was a 6-year-old named Sallie, whose spirit is said to have never left.
 The young girl came to the house seeking medical care for a stomachache, which was promptly diagnosed as appendicitis.
 Sallie required immediate attention, but, as the legend goes, didn’t survive the operation.

 Over the years, many have tried to make the house a residence.
 In the early 1990s, a young couple and their child moved into the home and reported strange occurrences throughout the house.
 Their dog seemed to bark at nothing in particular, especially in the upstairs nursery.

 The room downstairs, where the operating table once stood, would suddenly go cold without any explanation.

 As the story goes, the situation transitioned from curious to ominous.
 Fires would randomly break out in the house and soon the husband became the regular target of a sinister attacks that left marks on his chest and abdomen.
 The wife and child were never harmed, however.
 Eventually, the family cut its losses and departed, leaving behind a string of spooky tales oft-chronicled by TV networks, including A&E, The Travel Channel, The Discovery Channel and SyFy.